SC refuses to entertain pleas seeking direction to Centre to enact gender, religion-neutral laws | Law-Order

 - India

-The Supreme Court on Wednesday refused to entertain pleas seeking a direction to the Centre to frame religion and gender-neutral uniform laws governing subjects like marriage, divorce, inheritance and alimony, saying it cannot direct Parliament to ''enact the law''.
+In a significant development, the Supreme Court on Wednesday thwarted an attempt to get a direction to the Centre to frame uniform religion and gender-neutral laws governing subjects such as marriage, divorce, inheritance and alimony by refusing to entertain a batch of petitions, saying it cannot direct Parliament to legislate.

-A bench comprising Chief Justice D Y Chandrachud and justices P S Narasimha and J B Pardiwala took note of the submissions of Solicitor General that the issue fell under the domain of the legislature and hence the pleas cannot be entertained.
+A bench comprising Chief Justice DY Chandrachud and Justices PS Narasimha and JB Pardiwala took note of the submissions made by Solicitor General Tushar Mehta that the issue falls under the domain of the legislature and hence, the pleas cannot be entertained.

+Disposing of a total of 16 petitions, including those filed by Bharatiya Janata Party (BJP) leader Shazia Ilmi and lawyer Ashwini Upadhyay, the top court said, ''After taking a considered view of the pleadings and submissions, we are not inclined to entertain the petitions under Article 32.
+The grant of relief in these proceedings necessitates a direction for enactment of laws -- gender-neutral and religion-neutral legislation as the petitioner has described it.

-''This issue exclusively falls under the domain of the legislature and a writ of mandamus cannot be issued to Parliament (to enact laws),'' said the bench while disposing of pleas including the PILs filed by lawyer Ashwini Upadhyay.
+''This lies exclusively within the domain of the legislature.
+It is an established position that a mandamus cannot be issued to the legislature to enact laws,'' it said.

 The bench was hearing petitions seeking a direction to the government for enacting uniform religion and gender-neutral laws on a wide variety of issues.

-Upadhyay had filed five separate petitions seeking direction to the Centre to frame religion and gender-neutral uniform laws for divorce, adoption, guardianship, succession, inheritance, maintenance, marriage age, and alimony.
+Upadhyay had filed five separate petitions seeking directions to the Centre to frame such laws on divorce, adoption, guardianship, succession, inheritance, maintenance, marriageable age and alimony.

+Earlier, the top court had asked whether it could hear a range of pleas, including PILs, seeking a direction to the Centre to frame uniform religion and gender-neutral laws governing issues such as marriage, divorce, inheritance and alimony.

+''The question is to what extent the court can intervene in these matters as the issues fall under the legislative domain,'' it had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)